 Bring your binoculars, if you have a pair.
 If not, staff and volunteers will have telescopes set up at all the best viewing points to help you identify close to 25 different species of waterfowl.

-The Nature Centre will feature children’s activities and crafts, duck displays, and a taxidermy display from “Feather and Down Taxidermy”, with Steve Dingman there to answer your questions.
+The Nature Centre will feature children’s activities and crafts, duck displays, and a taxidermy display.
 Scheduled activities and spotting scopes with volunteer birders to assist are available from 10 am to 4 pm daily.

 The Friends will also host a BBQ where lunch, hot drinks and snacks can be purchased starting at 11:00 am.